nova-framework/docs/basics/routing.md

 Route::get('', 'closure or controller');
 ```

-To respond to both get and post requests use a match
+To respond to both get and post requests use a match.
-¡

 ```php
  Route::match('['get', 'post']', 'users\index'  'App\Controllers\Users@index');
 ```